 The First Home Super Saver Scheme

 The First Home Super Saver (FHSS) scheme allows you to save for a home loan deposit on your first home using your super fund.
 This scheme allows first home buyers to save faster with the concessional tax treatment of superannuation.

-First home buyers can then withdraw on the volunatry funds saved within the scheme and put it towards their first home.
-More information can be found via the ATO's website here.
+First home buyers can then withdraw on the voluntary funds saved within the scheme and put it towards their first home.
+More information can be found via the ATO's website.